The Best Car Insurance in Wisconsin for 2022

 Affordability score is low at 3.8 out of 5

-Erie policyholders can take advantage of bundling discounts by taking out multiple policies with the insurer or insuring multiple cars with them.
-This insurer also offers discounts for enhanced safety features in your car such as anti-theft devices and anti-lock brakes.
+Erie policyholders can take advantage of bundling discounts by having multiple policies with the insurer or insuring multiple cars with them.
+This insurer also offers discounts for enhanced safety features in your car, such as anti-theft devices and anti-lock brakes.

 Young drivers in Wisconsin may also be eligible for a legacy discount with Erie if they were insured for consecutive years under a parent’s or guardian’s policy.